 “Over the last 20 years, trade spend has grown from 13% of gross revenues to nearly 20%, on average, while margins have remained relatively flat.
 The trend can’t continue indefinitely.” – Ernst & Young

 Most companies still can’t validate such a huge expenditure because they can’t gain any transparency, yet promotion costs still remain the second highest expenditure after COGS.
-So why does everyone still pour money into trade promotions?
+So why does everyone still pour money into trade promotion optimization?

 - Competitors running similar promotion campaigns bring down market prices, forcing everyone to do